Tuesday, December 25, 2012

 Retribution (Van Lacey, 1959)

-Brad Connor, no-name and nobody kind of guy is minding his own business when someone tries to kill him.
-He survives the attempt but his good friend Matt is not so lucky.
-They both have just one enemy in common but he's supposed to be dead - Henri Rheims, sadistic asshole and devil himself reincarnated, was a prison warden in a Japanese camp where they were held captives and he had died in a fire when camp was liberated.
-Is it possible that he had survived and is now looking for a revenge?
+Brad Connor, a no-name and nobody kind of guy, is minding his own business when someone tries to kill him.
+He survives the attempt, but his good friend Matt is not so lucky.
+They both have just one enemy in common, but he's supposed to be dead - Henri Rheims, sadistic asshole and devil himself reincarnated, was a prison warden in a Japanese camp where they were held captives, and he had died in a fire when the camp was liberated.
+Is it possible that he had survived and is now looking for revenge?
 And for a retribution!

-The answer is of course yes.
-And not only he has survived the fire, he came to the States to expand his criminal activities.
-He is now Jonathan Byrd, host of sinister parties where he is drugging prominent scientists (with marijuana!, sic) in order to reveal their findings about H-bomb developments that he can sell to Russians.
-The only obstacle on his path are potential witnesses who could recognize him.
+The answer is, of course, yes.
+Not only has he survived the fire, but he has also come to the States to expand his criminal activities.
+He is now Jonathan Byrd, host of sinister parties where he is drugging prominent scientists (with marijuana!, sic) to reveal their findings about H-bomb developments that he can sell to Russians.
+The only obstacle on his path is potential witnesses who could recognise him.
 So they must die.

-I think some more skilful writer could still pull something better out of this.
+I think a more skilful writer could still pull something better out of this.
 But everything else is also so fucking sloppy and amateurish.
-There's no real reason (or need) for the Marie's character and development of their relationship is at best unnecessary and at worst ridiculous.
-Similar could be said for Hagen, GI man who gets involved in the case.
+There's no real reason (or need) for Marie's character and development of their relationship, which is at best unnecessary and at worst ridiculous.
+Something similar could be said for Hagen, the GI man who gets involved in the case.
 Detective skills of two combined are pretty pathetic (I suspect something, yes.
 I don't know what.
 I wish i did.) and I cannot see why they needed to fly to LA to just interview a guy.
-Surely there were phones in America in late 50s?
+Surely there were phones in America in the late 50s?

-It has some bright points worth mentioning though.
-Brilliant touch is that body of Matt is found in the morgue.
-Now how cool and original is that!?
-It really gave me high hopes at the beginning of some intriguing mystery.
-Another thing I enjoyed was a heavy use of slang as we do get more than decent dosage of dames and reefers and coppers, bad guys are heeled (=armed) and so on.
-I think my favorite one was: "She fished a mirror out of her white leather bag and okayed herself".
+It has some bright points worth mentioning, though.
+A brilliant touch is that Matt's body is found in the morgue.
+Now, how cool and original is that!?
+It really gave me high hopes at the beginning of an intriguing mystery.
+Another thing I enjoyed was the heavy use of slang, as we get more than a decent dosage of dames and reefers and coppers.
+Bad guys are heeled (armed), and so on.
+I think my favourite one was: "She fished a mirror out of her white leather bag and okayed herself".

-But dialogs are far too scarce.
-And so it is action (app 100 pages between corpses), so reading this was struggle sometimes.
+But dialogues are far too scarce.
+And so it is action (app 100 pages between corpses), so reading this was a struggle at times.

 2/5